 |Position:||Volunteer Assistant Coach|

 Erstad took over a team in 2012 that had failed to qualify for the postseason the previous three seasons and was making a move from the Big 12 to the Big Ten Conference.
 While the squad fell short of qualifying for the NCAA Tournament in 2012, improvement could be seen across the board.
 The Huskers have finished second during the Big Ten regular season three times over the past five years and have finished runner-up at the conference tournament twice.

 The 2015 Huskers finished the season 34-23 and had four players drafted, including ninth-round pick Tanner Lubach.
-Along with Lubach, senior Blake Headley was taken in the 20th round by the Chicago Cubs, senior Josh Roeder was taken in the 21st round by the New York Yankees and junior Colton Howell was selected in the 27th round by the San Diego Padres, but returned to Nebraska for his senior season in 2016.
+Along with Lubach, senior Blake Headley was taken in the 20th round by the Chicago Cubs, senior Josh Roeder was taken in the 21st round by the New York Yankees and Howell, a junior, was selected in the 27th round by the San Diego Padres, but returned to Nebraska for his senior season in 2016.
 Senior Kyle Kubat wasn’t drafted, but signed a free agent contract with the Kansas City Royals.

 The strength of the 2015 squad was its pitching staff, which produced a team ERA of 3.12, the lowest by a NU staff since the 2005 College World Series team produced a 2.69 ERA.
 Led by senior starters Chance Sinclair and Kubat, along with Roeder in the closer role, the Husker produced a 2.61-to-1 strikeout-to-walk ratio.
 The last time a Husker pitching staff produced a strikeout-to-walk ratio of 2-to-1 or better was 2008, when NU finished the year with 491 strikeouts to 192 walks for a ratio of 2.56-to-1.
 Roeder finished his three-year Husker career as NU’s all-time saves leader with 33, topping Brett Jensen’s previous mark of 31.
 Roeder saved a career-best 15 games in 2015, one shy of tying Jensen’s single-season record of 16.

-The Huskers were 21-6 at Hawks Field in 2015, including weekend sweeps of Florida Gulf Coast, Michigan and Texas.
-Nebraska opened its home schedule with 11-straight wins, the program’s longest winning streak since 2008 when it won 14 straight games.
-Fans once again packed Haymarket Park, as the Huskers ranked 11th in the nation with an average attendance of 3,904.
-Nebraska finished the season 14th in total attendance with 105,406 fans coming out to see the Huskers play in one of the top venues in college baseball.
+The Huskers were 21-6 at Hawks Field in 2015, and they opened their home schedule with 11-straight wins, the program’s longest winning streak since 2008 when it won 14 straight games.
 During Nebraska’s first home weekend series of the year against Florida Gulf Coast, fans set a new non-conference series attendance mark with 17,083 fans over the three-day series, easily topping the previous record of 14,885 against Alabama in 2006.